ludc/rlstructures/README.md

 * [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures)

-The complete documentation is available at [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures) and **tutorials** can be found in the *tutorial/* directory.
+The complete documentation is available at [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures).
 The example algorithms are provided in *raglos/*.

 A facebook group is also open for discussion.